DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 In response to the Lion King's radio, Reiren whispered to herself.

 [While abundant with large quantities of water, it cannot be be used by humans as it comes from the nest of spirits.
-...That's to say is rather useless information.
+...That's to say right now it is rather useless information.
 We're heading towards the <span title="ruins of">city</span> as per our plan.]

 A great steel bridge spanned above the vigorously flowing stream.

 Once it was a railroad that run from the east to the south of the country, but now there were no trains running.
-Once passing these railway tracks, beyond...
+Once they pass these railway tracks, beyond...

 Was group of buildings, emitting faint light.